Twins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Byron Buxton and the Minnesota Twins meet LaMonte Wade Jr and the San Francisco Giants on Tuesday at 7:40 PM ET.
+The Minnesota Twins and San Francisco Giants will play on Wednesday at Target Field, at 1:10 PM ET, with Byron Buxton and Thairo Estrada -- two hot hitters -- expected to produce at the plate.

-The Twins are -145 moneyline favorites in this matchup with the Giants (+120).
-The over/under for the matchup has been listed at 8 runs.
+The Giants are +135 moneyline underdogs in this matchup with the Twins (-160).
+The over/under for the matchup has been set at 7.5 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.